kopavel/KiCadLogicalSchemeSimulator/README.md

 KiCad currently supports plugins only in the PCB editor, not in the Schematic Editor (Eeschema).
 However, a workaround exists using BOM (Bill Of Material) scripts, which are custom [Python](https://www.python.org) scripts that receive the path to an XML variant of the "PCB Netlist" as the first parameter.
 This mechanism can be used to launch the simulator directly from the schematic editor.
-Simply add the custom BOM generation script `simulate.py` from the 'distro' directory.
+Add the custom BOM generation script `simulate.py` from the 'distro' directory.
 Then, when you run "BOM generation" using that script, the simulator will be started instantly with the schema currently open in the editor.
+On KiCad prior version 8 BOM generations are accessed directly in the toolbar.
+In version 8 BOM generation has been changed and generation from a python script now located under the menu Tools->"Generate Legacy Bill of Materials...".
+That can be assigned to your preferred hotkey for quick access.

 ## Usage